anywhichway/node-fetch-event/README.md

 					// can be overriden per route
 	"workerSource": // optional the host from which to serve workers, if not specifed first looks in `process.cwd()` and then `__directory`
-	"keys": // https cert and key paths or values {certPath, keyPath, cert, key}, not yet supported "cacheStorage": // a storage engine to put behind the built in Cache class, the default is an in memory Map.
+	"keys": // https cert and key paths or values {certPath, keyPath, cert, key}, not yet supported "cacheStorage": // a storage engine class to put behind the built in Cache class, the default is an in memory Map.
+Not yet implemented.
+	"kvStorage": // a storage engine class to put behind the built in KVStore class.
 Not yet implemented.
 }
 ```